[Kubernetes] How to create a user for connecting to a cluster

 https://kubernetes.io/ja/docs/reference/access-authn-authz/rbac/

-2. Check that permissions have been granted.
+2. Verify that permissions are granted.

 kubectl describe clusterrolebinding {ClusterRoleBindingName}